dygong2/dygong2.github.io/content/authors/admin/_index.md

     url: https://pol.illinois.edu/directory/profile/dygong2

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include international relations, armed conflicts, and leader survival.
+bio: My research interests include international relations, armed conflicts, the interdependence between political violence, and leader survival.

 # Interests to show in About widget
 interests:
   - International relations
   - Armed conflicts
+  - Various types of political violence and their interdependence
   - Leader survival

 # Education to show in About widget